professor-calculus/Analysis_boostedNmssmHiggs/README.md

 run with
 $ executable options
-(it runs with respect to where you are when you execute)
+(it runs with respect to where you are when you execute) (the executable is just the script name without the .cpp extension)

 All the code utilises the FWLite command parser.
 Mandatory Options: